-Council has developed its financial strategy as part of the development of its LTP 2031.
-This reflects the directions contained in the LTP and infrastructure strategy and models the financial effects on Council and the District.
+Council has developed its financial strategy as part of the development of this long term plan.
+This reflects the directions contained in the LTP and infrastructure strategy and models the financial effects on Council and the district.
 It is evident that Council's finances have the capacity to access the debt funding required to undertake the proposed works.
-The extent to which this mechanism is able to be used over the long-term is covered in Council's latest financial strategy.
+The extent to which this mechanism is able to be used over the long-term is covered in Council's latest Financial Strategy.

-The financial strategy is aimed at responding to the needs of the community in an affordable way, while funding long term projects, so that future generations who benefit from community infrastructure, pay their share.
+The Financial Strategy is aimed at responding to the needs of the community in an affordable way, while funding long term projects, so that future generations who benefit from community infrastructure, pay their share.
 Balancing community expectation and LoS with costs, as well as the requirements of national standards, are cost drivers putting a constant pressure on increases in rates.
 In addition, an ageing population means there is an increasing proportion of ratepayers who are on fixed incomes, placing greater pressure on the affordability of annual rates increases.

 Council has previously indicated an affordability threshold of 5% for rates a percentage of median household income.
-In 2019/20, median rates (for Southland District and Environment Southland combined) made up 3.95% of median household income at an aggregate level.
-This threshold is forecast to be exceeded in year four of the LTP 2031 period.
+In 2019/2020, median rates (for Southland district and Environment Southland combined) made up 3.95% of median household income at an aggregate level.
+This threshold is forecast to be exceeded in year four of the long term plan period.